Zacbaron/Docs/pages/mydoc/mydoc_member_portal_contributions.md

 ### Contributions

-The Contributions page displays a comprehensive list of the members contributions; listing the companies, return periods, service type, period pay, and total days.
+The Contributions page displays a comprehensive list of the members contributions.
+The list includes contributions by employers, return periods, service type, period pay, and total days.

 {% include image.html file="portal/membercontributions.png" alt="Member Contributions" caption="Member Portal Contributions" %}

-Member CRM displays the information in a intuitive manner, so that members can easily understand and view their information.
+Member CRM displays the information in an intuitive manner so that members can easily understand their contribution data.